-It’s important to invest in a good camera, as it can make all the difference.
-Basic point-and-shoot or mobile cameras simply won’t cut it here, as you’ll want your colors and lighting to be as true as possible.
+It’s important to invest in a good camera, as it can make all the difference for interior photography.
+Basic point-and-shoot or mobile cameras simply won’t cut it here, as you’ll want your colors and lighting to be as true as possible in interior photos.

-If you have enough capital and really want to spend on other equipment, a good tripod should be enough to help you steady your shots.
+If you have enough capital and really want to spend on other equipment, a good tripod should be enough to help you steady your interior photography shots.

 Shoot with natural lighting

-Natural lighting is your best bet when shooting for interior design projects.
-While lifestyle writer Austin Gould notes that it can be tricky to plan a shoot to get the best natural lighting, finding the right time to shoot means that you don’t have to lug around lots of equipment.
+Natural lighting is your best bet when shooting for interior photography.
+While lifestyle writer Austin Gould notes that it can be tricky to plan a shoot to get the best natural light, finding the right time to shoot means that you don’t have to lug around lots of equipment.

-You’ll want to strike a balance when it comes to working with natural light as well, as too much of it can make your shot overexposed and take away some depth to your shot.
+You’ll want to strike a balance when it comes to working with natural light as well, as too much of it can make your interior photography overexposed and take away some depth to your shot.

-To help bypass this, make sure the window (or source of light) is off to the side to avoid too much light coming in.
-You can also use curtains and drapes to help block off the light.
+To help bypass this, make sure the window (or source of light) is off to the side to avoid too much natural light coming in.
+You can also use curtains and drapes to help block off the light for interior photos.

 Don’t forget to add stylistic touches

-Styling your shoot is a fun process!
+Styling your interior photos is a fun process!
 You might have to go back and forth between shooting and styling to figure out what works best on camera, but the results will be worth it.